2004 unrest in Kosovo: Čaglavica

-Priština/Prishtina
+Pristina

 Following the attacks in Čaglavica, the mob of Albanians turned their attention on the few remaining Serbs living in Pristina in the YU Program apartments.
 The apartments came under attack after the mob of Albanians blocked all of the entrances and set fire to the ground floors.
 Serbs who tried to flee the apartments were shot at by firearms or stabbed by members of the crowd.
 The mob began to loot apartments and were chanting pro Kosovo Liberation Army chants and calling for the killing of Serbs.
-It took KFOR (mainly Irish Soldiers)and UNMIK police over 6 hours to evacuate the Serbs who were under constant fire from armed Albanians.
+It took KFOR (mainly Irish Soldiers) and UNMIK police over 6 hours to evacuate the Serbs who were under constant fire from armed Albanians.
 Following the evacuation the crowd began to converge on the Church of the Christ Savour burning and damaging the facade and inside.

-Peć/Pejë
+Peja

-Albanians rioted in the city of Pejë, attacking UN offices.
-One Albanian was killed by UN police.
-Serb returnees were attacked at Belo Polje.
+Albanians rioted in the city of Peja, attacking UN offices.
+One knife-wielding Albanian was shot and killed by UN police in the village of Belo Polje where Serb returnees were attacked.
+They sheltered at the local church.
+When they were ordered to evacuate, the Italian KFOR troops did not approach the church, leaving the evacuees vulnerable to attacks; 11 required first aid treatment for their injuries.

-Lipljan
+Obiliq

+In the town of Obiliq, burning of Serb homes took place along with the church.
+Witnesses state that Kosovo Police officers did not intervene and some participated in the violence.

+Lipjan

-Albanians and KFOR were engaged in gunfights in the town of Lipljan.
+Albanians and KFOR were engaged in gunfights in the town of Lipjan.
 Four Serbs were murdered, while Serbs taking refuge in the local Orthodox church were attacked.

-Vučitrn/Vushtrri

-All Serb houses in the Serb-inhabited village of Svinjare in Vučitrn (Vushtri), near Kosovo Mitrovica, were burnt down.
+Vushtrri